 Caregiver Respite Program

 This is a quarterly grant program designed to offset costs for respite services through expense reimbursement.
 We are only able to reimburse for services that are not covered through traditional funding streams.
-You must apply for one of these grants, you must be registered with the Chapter.
+If you wish to be considered for one of these grants, you must be registered with our Chapter and submit an application.
 Grant amount is $1,000.
 You can download the most up-to-date information and application below.
 Please read the program information thoroughly before submitting your application and contact our office with any questions.
 Notably, you must submit your application by the 15th of the final month in the quarter if you wish to be considered for the quarter (i.e. April 15, July 15, October 15, January 15).

 To learn more about the care services and programs available through our Chapter you may call (315-413-0121/866-499-7257) or email (firstname.lastname@example.org) our office and you will be directed to a care services staff member.